 If these three things are happening, then your sales are being cannibalised.

-Other indicators you can look out for, to identify sales cannibalisation
+Other indicators that will help identify sales cannibalisation

 High dwell times on checkout, followed by a successful voucher application